hellt/netdevops.me/blog/posts/noshut/2015-11-03-basic-l3vpn-bgpmpls-vpn-or-vprn-configuration-alcatel-lucent-juniper.md

 ### VRFs

 In order to maintain different customer's routes independently PE routers use separate logical routing tables called **Virtual Routing and Forwarding (VRF)**.
-{{< admonition type=info title="RFC 4364.
-VRFs: Multiple Forwarding Tables in PEs" open=false >}}
+!!!info "RFC 4364.
+VRFs: Multiple Forwarding Tables in PEs"
     Each PE router maintains a number of separate forwarding tables.
 One of the forwarding tables is the "default forwarding table".
 The others are "VPN Routing and Forwarding tables", or "VRFs".

     3.1.
 VRFs and Attachment Circuits<br /> Every PE/CE attachment circuit is associated, by configuration, with one or more VRFs.
 An attachment circuit that is associated with a VRF is known as a "VRF attachment circuit".

     In the simplest case and most typical case, a PE/CE attachment circuit is associated with exactly one VRF.
 When an IP packet is received over a particular attachment circuit, its destination IP address is looked up in the associated VRF.
 The result of that lookup determines how to route the packet.
-{{< /admonition >}}

 Provider Edge routers must have a VRF configured for each connected site.
 VRFs are totally separated in routers control plane by default, so we can depict VRFs as the routers on their own caged in a single hardware unit: